ramasaiTW/todo-application/README.md

 ***Fix Bugs:*** Sometimes things don't work the way they should.
 Your job is to find those problems and fix them so TaskMaster runs smoothly for everyone.

 ## Requirements:
 This project is developed using Java 17 and Spring Boot 3, and it utilizes Maven for dependency management.
 Swagger is integrated into the project for API documentation and testing.
-Data will store on MongoDB
+Data will store on SQLite

 - Java 17 or higher.
 - Spring Boot 3